effectai/engine/website/content/news/migration-checklist.md

 - **New EFFECT Token Contract Address:**
 The new token’s contract address will be announced via Effect AI’s official channels.

-> ⚠️ Do not attempt to swap your tokens or interact with any claim portal until the official announcements are made.

 ---